Akshay107app/LLM-large-language-Model-/README.md

 #### Real-World Applications
 LLMs are used in chatbots, virtual assistants, automated content generation, translation services, summarization tools, and many other areas.

-#### Ethical and Societal Implications
-The rise of LLMs also brings ethical concerns such as bias, misinformation, and the need for transparency and accountability in AI systems.